JoeyDeVries/Cell/README.md

 	9. Per-object motion blur.
 	10. Number of lights optimization.
 8. Fully functioning PBR render pipeline.
+	1. Calculate diffuse integral and store into cubemap at any given location in the scene.
+	2. Prefilter environment map w/ integral and store into cubemap at same location as diffuse integral.
+	3. Pre-calculate active BRDF in 2D LUT (approach by Unreal for split sum approximation).
 9. Optimization:
 	1. Per-object Frustum culling.
 	2. Spatial partitioning.